USD Mazara: Serie D and fusion

-For the 2014–15 season, Mazara appointed Nicola Terranova, former assistant coach and older brother of Serie A defender Emanuele Terranova, as new head coach.
+For the 2014–15 season, Mazara appointed Nicola Terranova, former assistant coach and older brother of Serie A defender Emanuele Terranova, as the new head coach.
 The club ended the season in second place behind winners Marsala.
-Qualifying to the national playoff phase, they were eliminated in the finals by Apulia-based club Nardò.
+Qualifying for the national playoff phase, they were eliminated in the finals by Apulia-based club Nardò.

-The 2015–16 season started with Terranova again at the helm of the team.
+The 2015–16 season started with Terranova again at the team's helm.
 A Palermo-based consortium took over the club.
 New leader Elio Abbagnato (former club chairman from 1989 to 1991, and father-in-law of former Italy international Federico Balzaretti) appointed former Serie A player Tommaso Napoli as Mazara's new manager.
 Playing in Eccellenza, the club ended in seventh place.
-Mazara had a very successful campaign in the Coppa Italia Dilettanti, winning the regional cup for the first time ever.
+Mazara had a very successful campaign in the Coppa Italia Dilettanti, winning the regional cup for the first time.
 They ended the national phase, which offered an additional Serie D spot to the competition winners, as runners-up, losing to Unione Sanremo in the final.

 In the new season, Andrea Pensabene became the new head coach, replacing Mazara-born Giacomo Modica in September.
 In November 2016, Abbagnato sold the club to managing director Filippo Franzone.

 The club changed ownership again in 2019, sold by Palermo-based Franzone to a local consortium.
+In 2023, the club was renamed U.S.D.
+Mazara.
+Mazara were relegated by the end of the 2023–24 season, finishing dead last in the Group A of the Eccellenza Sicily league.
+The club was successively acquired by Salvatore Asaro, a former player for the club, who also initially served as head coach in the club's 2024–25 Promozione campaign, which eventually ended with the club escaping a second consecutive relegation just on the final game of the season.

 Colours and badge

 The official team colours for every major sports team in Mazara are canary yellow and blue, which are also the official colours of Mazara del Vallo.

-Mazara's original team badge was reminiscent of the 1996 merge between the two local and rival clubs U.S. Mazara and S.C.
+Mazara's original team badge was reminiscent of the 1996 merger between the two local and rival clubs U.S. Mazara and S.C.
 Mazara 2000.
 Both two characteristic elements of the respective original crests, respectively the canary bird and the seahorse, were present on it, along with the words "GS MAZARA 1946".
-That logo was dropped in 2010 in favour of a new version that only depicted the canary.
+That logo was dropped in 2010 in favour of a new version depicting only the canary.